IIrfan57/snakemake-vs-nextflow/README.md

 ### nf-core is genuinely exceptional

 It's hard to overstate how useful [nf-core](https://nf-co.re) is.
-Over 100 peer-reviewed, CI-tested pipelines covering RNA-seq, variant calling, single-cell, methylation, metagenomics — most with Singularity support and consistent parameter schemas.
+Over 100 community-reviewed, CI-tested pipelines covering RNA-seq, variant calling, single-cell, methylation, metagenomics — most with Singularity support and consistent parameter schemas.
 If there's an nf-core pipeline for your use case, you should probably just use it rather than building from scratch.
 Even if you're writing a custom pipeline, the nf-core modules library has hundreds of tool wrappers you can import directly, which saves a lot of boilerplate.

-### Cloud scaling is first-class
+### Cloud scaling is built in

 Switching from SLURM to AWS Batch is a config change, not a rewrite.
 Nextflow's executor model was designed for distributed compute from the start — it treats a local workstation, an HPC cluster, and a cloud batch system as interchangeable backends.
 If you ever need to burst beyond your on-premise cluster, Nextflow makes that much less painful than the alternative.